dezoito/dezoito.github.io/_posts/2024-03-28-Testing-multiple-LLMs.md

 Users making such inquiries can usually receive good advice, but when you need to compare different (perhaps similar) models, the process can **take a lot of effort**, and the **results can remain inconclusive**.

-In this article we explore some ways to automate the process, **testing several models in a single operation**, visually inspecting results and comparing data such as **generated tokens** and **thoroughput**.
+In this article we explore some ways to automate the process, **testing several models in a single operation**, visually inspecting results and comparing data such as **generated tokens** and **throughput**.

 <!--more-->